n-felber/DENG/README.md

 - a Python batch ingestion pipeline
 - a local PostgreSQL database
 - pgAdmin for database inspection
-- Kestra for workflow orchestration
+- Airflow for workflow orchestration

 ## Documentation